 The exposure to individual counterparties is also managed by other mechanisms, such as the right to offset where counterparties are both debtors and creditors of the Group.
 Management information reported to the Group includes details of provisions for impairment on loans and receivables and subsequent write-offs.
 Internal audit performs regular reviews to assess the degree of compliance with the Group's procedures on credit.

-The Group does not trade in derivative contracts, with the exception of forward contracts that are transacted for the purpose of hedging foreign currency exposure as described earlier.
-All forward contracts are placed with quality financial institutions within the parameters of a hedging policy approved by the Board.
+The Group does not trade in derivative contracts, with the exception of forward contracts and exchange traded futures.
+All derivative contracts are placed with quality financial institutions within the parameters of a hedging policy approved by the Board.